 - A more explicit link between the learning outcomes and the assessment methods (constructive alignment) would ensure that learning outcomes are directly linked to the assessment methods used in the programme.
+This is not typically achieved in conventional lectures, tutorials and seminars and exams.
 The formative assessment methods that were presented to the Committee should play an important role in this.
 Good practice dictates that learning outcomes are explicitly mentioned ahead of every activity, assessment task.
 E.g. 'Next activity will help you to achieve learning outcome X.' - The use of case studies to enrich learning and teaching materials would ensure practical and theoretical studies are interconnected.
 There was no clear evidence from the materials and presentations to the Committee that there was strong connection between the two. - NUP has policies in place to address students' different abilities and needs.
 It is recommended that the programme team makes sure these are implemented in design of the online resources and environment rather than by exception (e.g. video transcripts, web page design for students with visual or other impairments, etc. - There is no evidence that students are actively involved in research, before the dissertation module. - Deficiencies in the research training process are noted in the previous section.